SDWebImage/SDWebImageAVIFCoder/README.md

 This AVIF coder plugin currently support AVIF still image **decoding**.
 Including alpha channel, as well as 10bit/12bit HDR images.

-The AVIF encoding is not currently support, because the software-based encoding speed is really slow.
-Need to wait for better enc implementation.
+The AVIF encoding is also supported now.
+Which always encode as 8-bit depth images.

 Note: AVIF image spec is still in evolve.
-And the current AVIF codec is a simple implementation.
+And the current upstream AVIF codec is a simple implementation.
+The encoding time may be long for large images.

 Since AVIF is AV1-based inside HEIF image container.
 In the future, this repo may moved to existing HEIF coder plugin [SDWebImageHEIFCoder](https://github.com/SDWebImage/SDWebImageHEIFCoder) instead.